ajrnz/rundeck-telegram-plugin/README.md

     telegram.ids.chat.bob=22222222

 You can then refer to your bots and chats by name in the plugin although the IDs are accepted as well.
+You can set the chatid on the project level as well, if this is the preferred way for you.
+    project.plugin.Notification.TelegramNotification.projectChatId=value

 ### Plugin configuration